reydf/reinforcement-lander/README.md

 # Reinforcement Learning Study using OpenAI Lunar Lander
-Personal Study of Various RL algorithm on the OpenAI Lunar Lander module.
+Personal Study of Various RL algorithm on the OpenAI Lunar Lander module using PyTorch.

 Largely under construction.